briannelsondesign/ccsclays_scoring/README.md

 ### First 2 Weeks

-All I know right now is that each player has to bank at least one (maybe 2) handicap scores before the season begins, so that would make it pretty easy.
-We could just have 2 "pre-season" weeks or something.
+Since handicap needs 2 previous weeks of data, the first 2 weeks wouldn't work without some special treatment.
+Mark gets around this by using special handicap scores (for new shooters) or a previous year's average (for returning shooters).

+#### New Shooters

+For shooters who have **never** participated in league before (in previous years), two handicap scores must be logged.

+#### Returning Shooters

+Returning shooters use their previous year's shooting average as their "preseason score". *i.e. average of last year's SCRs*

 ### Missing Weeks

 This is the biggest issue Mark has with his current spreadsheet.
-If a shooter misses a week, his SCR is 0, understandably, but then his handicap gets unfairly weighted since you're now averaging a "normal" score and a 0.
-What would be ideal is a "missed week" score so that the handicap calculation skips over the 0 and uses the previous 2 legitimate scores instead.
+If a shooter misses a week, his SCR needs to be 80% of his previous two weeks scores, but then his handicap gets unfairly weighted since you're now averaging a "normal" score and a "discounted" score.
+What would be ideal is a "missed week" score so that the handicap calculation skips over the 80% score and uses the previous 2 legitimate scores instead.

 ### Team Points